File № SCN-2026-01 / A · Cross-border trade

 From raw supplier spreadsheets to HS / TN VED codes with GRI reasoning and certification flags — and, for enterprise teams, search over released declaration archives.
 Built for a person who has to defend the output, not just receive it.

-Illustrative output — current bot response format
+Illustrative output — review-ready classification

 Input